 Method 1: Performing a JIRA Export to Excel using the Export option

-JIRA’s in-built data export option allows users to export data from their applications in various formats such as XML, Excel, CSV, HTML, etc.
+JIRA’s built-in data export option allows users to export data from their applications in various formats such as XML, Excel, CSV, HTML, etc.

 JIRA export to Excel: Search Bar

 Launch JIRA on your system and provide your credentials to log in to your account.
-Once you’ve logged in, select the filter option from the panel on the top of your screen.
-You can also start searching for the data using the search option from the panel on the left.
+Once you’ve logged in, select the filter option from the panel at the top of your screen.
+You can also start searching for the data using the search option located on the left panel.

 JIRA export to Excel: Data Funnel

-Once you have selected the advanced search option, a new search window will open.
-You can use various JQL queries in the search bar, found at the top of your screen to extract results for the particular project.
+Once you have selected the advanced search option, a new search window should open.
+In this window, you can use various JQL queries in the search bar, which can be found at the top of your screen, to extract results for the particular project.

 JIRA export to Excel: JQL Query based search